 ASU’s Residential Colleges are designed to help you gain the confidence and foundation for college success and to pursue your dreams!

 As a first-time freshman who chooses to live on campus, you’ll be assigned to the College of Integrative Sciences and Arts (CISA) Residential College on the campus where your major is based.
-Locations for 2023-2024 academic year (subject to change) are:
+Beginning Fall 2026, CISA residents will be living in:

-Here you’ll enjoy a supportive residential environment living with other Integrative Sciences and Arts majors and exploratory students on a designated floor or in a designated building.
+Here you’ll enjoy a supportive residential environment living with other Integrative Sciences and Arts majors on a designated floor or in a designated building.

 Frequently asked questions